prometheus/docs/content/docs/instrumenting/writing_exporters.md

 and unlikely to be used outside of the realm of people used to those names, for example SNMP and network engineers, then leaving them as-is may be a good idea.
-This logic doesn’t apply for all exporters, for example the MySQL exporter metric's may be used by a variety of people, not just DBAs.
+This logic doesn’t apply for all exporters, for example the MySQL exporter metrics may be used by a variety of people, not just DBAs.
 A `HELP` string with the original name can provide most of the same benefits as using the original names.